-THA202A • Producing and Performing a Musical (interim, odd # yrs) 3 credits coaching in the unique art of musical theatre as well as direct involvement in all aspects of mounting a show according to a professional summer stock or repertory model.
+THA202A • Producing and Performing (interim, odd # yrs) 3 credits a Musical

+An intensive experience in the production and performance of a musical.
+Instruction and coaching in the unique art of musical theatre as well as direct involvement in all aspects of mounting a show according to a professional summer stock or repertory model.
 Prerequisite: Audition for and be cast in the show.